Senate Bill No. 153

 (B) Electing small business corporations, limited liability companies, partnerships and other unincorporated organizations shall allocate the credit allowed by this article among its members in the same manner as profits and losses are allocated for the taxable year.

-(e) Unused credit. -- If any credit remains after application of subsection (d) of this section, that amount is forfeited.
-A carryback to a prior taxable year is not allowed for the amount of any unused portion of any annual credit allowance.
+(e) Unused credit. -- If any credit remains after application of subsection (d) of this section, the that amount thereof is forfeited.
+No A carryback to a prior taxable year is not allowed for the amount of any unused portion of any annual credit allowance.